ABHIRAJP01/Python-Project/README.md

 Enhanced Data Analysis: Ability to interpret complex data through visual representation, enhancing data-driven decision-making.
 Seamless Integration with Pandas: Understanding how Seaborn works with Pandas DataFrames to provide insightful visualizations directly from data structures.

+# Seaborn Project Flowchart

+This project demonstrates the use of the Seaborn library for data visualization.
+Below is the flowchart outlining the workflow for visualizing data with Seaborn.

 ```mermaid
 flowchart TD
     A[Start] --> B[Load Dataset]